gchq/gaffer-docker/kubernetes/docs/change-graph-metadata.md

 You can see your new description if you go to the Swagger UI and call the /graph/config/description endpoint.

-### Updating the graph Id
+### Updating the Graph Id

+This may be simple or complicated depending on your store type.
+If your're using the Map or Federated store, you can just set the
+`graph.config.graphId` value in the same way.
+Though if you're using a MapStore, the graph will be emptied as a result.

-Updating the graph Id is a little more complicated since the Graph Id corresponds to an Accumulo table.
+However if you're using the Accumulo store, updating the graph Id is a little more complicated since the Graph Id corresponds to an Accumulo table.
 We have to change the gaffer user's permissions to read and write to that table.
 To do that update the `graph-meta.yaml` file with the following contents:
 ```yaml
 graph:
   config: